 3D sensing can have a wide range of applications beyond smartphone.
 We have started to explore business opportunities in various industries by leveraging our structured light 3D sensing total solution.
-We expect small volume shipments for business access control and biomedical inspection devices in the first quarter 2021.
-With more design-ins and engagements currently under progress, we continue to receive numerous inquiries with new ideas of applications that never occurred to us.
+In 2021, we shipped small volume of business access control and biomedical inspection devices with more design-ins and engagements currently under progress.
 To strengthen our offers in 3D sensing total solution, we have been collaborating closely mainly with two types of partners: those with industry-leading expertise in facial recognition algorithm and those offering application processors with strong AI capability.

 Other than 3D sensing total solution, we provide key component, our proprietary 3D decoder IC, to customers who wish to design their own structured light-based 3D sensing solution.
-It is now well-adopted by many China e-payment solution providers and entered into small volume production in 2020.
+It was already certified by the leading Chinese electronic payment standard with requirements of accurate data decoding, timely operation and strict privacy and now it's well-adopted by many China e-payment solution providers and entered into small volume production from 2020.
 Our 3D decoder can accelerate local image processing for face recognition and offer best-in-class security authentication.
-It was already certified by the leading Chinese electronic payment standard with requirements of accurate data decoding, timely operation and strict privacy.
+In 2021, we have shipped meaningful volume of 3D decoder ICs.

-Our critical 3D sensing Technologies include the followings.
+Our critical 3D sensing Technologies includes the following: